Rise to Success: Career Highlights of Chelsea Clinton

 2010: Assistant Vice-Provost at NYU

-Starting in 2010, Chelsea Clinton began serving as Assistant Vice-Provost for the Global Network University of New York University (NYU).
+Starting in 2010, Chelsea Clinton began serving as Assistant Vice-Provost for the Global Network University of New York University (NYU), working on international recruitment strategies.

 In November 2011, NBC hired Chelsea Clinton as a special correspondent for NBC Nightly News and Rock Center with Brian Williams.